unoplatform/uno.extensions/doc/00-Introduction.md

 ## Overview

-**TODO: Need to confirm what the name of the template is.
-It's referred to here as the Guidance Template but the final name will need to be defined.**
+The unoapp-extensions template uses Uno.Extensions.Hosting to configure the hosting environment for the application.
+This includes loading configuration information, setting up a dependency container and configure logging for the application.
+The template is already preconfigured so all you need to do is add your project dependencies, such as services for loading data, and register the routes for your application.

-The Uno.Platform Guidance template is a typical Uno application that makes used of a Shared project for all the application logic and corresponding platform specific projects for each supported platform.
+The template is a typical Uno application that makes used of a Shared project for all the application logic and corresponding platform specific projects for each supported platform.
 The purpose of this template is to provide a starting point for real world applications, making it easy to generate production ready applications.

-The Guidance Template is based on WinUI 3 / Project Reunion.
-It also includes a UWP project which uses WinUI 2.x for compatibility.

 In addition to referencing Uno, the Guidance Template also references the following packages.